rackerlabs/docs-dedicated-load-balancer-v3/docs/common-gs/auth-using-curl.rst

    /sample-auth-req-response>` in the Rackspace Cloud API documentation.

-In the following example, the ellipsis (...)  represents other service endpoints, which  are not shown.
+In the following example, the ellipsis (...)  represents other service endpoints that are not shown.
 The values shown in this and other examples vary because the information returned is specific to your account.

 **Example: Authentication response**